 I didn’t get much done that day at work.
 I remember a man coming in on a quick break, just needing to grab something quick for the kids that night.
-He was aware but hadn’t seen any footage.
+He was aware, but hadn’t seen any footage.
 Steps inside the door he saw I was fixated on the TV, and took a quick look.
-And we watched together.
-I’m not sure how long we stood there, but next thing I know, he shook himself out the shock as he realized the time, and he needed to run.
+And we watched together, in complete silence and disbelief.
+I’m not sure how long we stood there, but next thing I know, he shook himself out of the shock as he realized the time, and he needed to run.
 He didn’t even grab a movie.

 As the day went on, there were more of those moments.
 By late afternoon, people were coming in to get something for the kids to watch so they wouldn’t be watching the sad footage.
-That or they were getting a movie for themselves, as they couldn’t watch any more.
+It was either that, or they were getting a movie for themselves, as they couldn’t watch any more.
 It was too painful.

 One month later, to the day, I did get to go to NYC, as the conference was rescheduled.
 Not many attended.
 I couldn’t blame them.
-Getting on a plane was nerve wrecking enough, let alone a plane to NYC.
+Getting on a plane was nerve-wracking enough, let alone a plane to NYC.
 Sure, I was courageous, but I couldn’t blame those who just couldn’t do it.
 What was normally a fairly wild conference was now rather subdued.
-And I remember heading towards ground zero which was eerily quiet, in the middle of ground zero.
+And I remember heading towards ground zero, which was eerily quiet, in the middle of a busy, loud city.
 There was still dust.
 There were dump trucks lined up everywhere, waiting their turn to haul away debris.
-I came across a mouth mask left discarded in the middle of a sidewalk.
+I came across a face mask left discarded in the middle of a sidewalk.
 It was odd, and a reminder of just how tragic and chaotic everything was.
-I remember my phone rang.
+(The irony of what that same style mask means 20 years later.)
+I remember my phone rang while we were down there.
 It was my girlfriend asking how things were.
 I remember being so annoyed.
 I can’t talk right now.
 It didn’t feel right.
 You don’t talk on your phone at a… memorial.
 That’s what this area of town was now.

-We eventually came across the firehouse, the one where they lost everyone.
+We eventually came across a Firehouse where they lost almost everyone.
 And there was a truck that was parked a bit away from the tower when it fell.
 The front headlight had melted.

 I will never forget.